Anaconda (song)

-"Anaconda" is a song by rapper Nicki Minaj.
+"Anaconda" is a song by Trinidadian-American rapper Nicki Minaj.
 It was released on August 4, 2014, by Young Money, Cash Money, and Republic as the second single from her third album, The Pinkprint (2014).
 The song was produced by Polow da Don, DJ Spydr, and Da Internz, and prominently samples "Baby Got Back" (1992) by Sir Mix-a-Lot.
 The song's title comes from the sampled line "my anaconda don't want none unless you've got buns, hun".
 It peaked at number two on the US Billboard Hot 100, becoming Minaj's highest-charting single at the time.
-The song also peaked within the top ten in Australia, Canada, Ireland, New Zealand and the United Kingdom, top forty in Austria, France and Portugal and top fifty in Czechia.
+The song also peaked within the top ten in Australia, Canada, Ireland, New Zealand and the United Kingdom, top forty in Austria, France and Portugal, and top fifty in Czechia.

 Colin Tilley directed an accompanying video for the song, which was released on August 19, 2014.
 Following the video's release, it broke the 24-hour streaming record on Vevo by accumulating 19.6 million views in its first day of release.
 In 2021, "Anaconda" became the first music video for a solo female rap song to hit 1 billion views.
 To further promote the song, Minaj performed it live at the 2014 MTV Video Music Awards and also performed it at Fashion Rocks and the iHeartRadio Music Festival.
 "Anaconda" was nominated for Best Rap Song at the 2015 Grammy Awards.
 The song was also nominated for two categories at the 2015 MTV Video Music Awards, Best Female Video and Best Hip-Hop Video, winning the latter.

 Background and composition

 On August 5, 2014, producer Polow da Don claimed that the "Anaconda" instrumental was originally intended for rapper and musician Missy Elliott, but was scrapped and then re-recorded by Minaj.
 However, on August 24, 2014, Elliott contradicted Polow's recollections, saying she never received the instrumental.
 The cover art for the single went viral on the web after being revealed.
 On various digital music stores, the cover art is censored with the Parental Advisory label over Minaj's buttocks.
 The song heavily samples "Baby Got Back" by Sir Mix-a-Lot, who also has vocals in the chorus of the song.

 The song has been viewed by some as a diss track, in answer to "Baby Got Back".
 Whereas Sir Mix-a-Lot focuses on a woman's body and the pleasure it gives him, Minaj raps from the perspective of the unnamed woman, and shows how she uses her body to profit and empower herself.

 According to Minaj's sound engineer Aubry "Big Juice" Delaine, "Anaconda" had 27 different versions at first.
 Production team Da Internz were then brought in to add drums to the song, whereafter it was sent for mixing and mastering, which made it "perfect".

 Musically, the song is a hip hop and pop-rap song.
-This song is in a key of C# Phrygian with 124 beats per minute.